Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Boundedness

 \section{Boundedness}

-The goal of this section is to prove that, if we fix a set of coefficients $I$, a polynomial $p$ and a dimension $n$, the corresponding set of $p$-stable pairs is effectively log-bounded. \begin{Lemma} Let $f \colon Y \rar B$ be a flat and proper morphism, and let $L$ be a line bundle on $Y$.
-Then, the locus of points $b \in B$ such that $L_b$ is nef is closed under generalization. \end{Lemma}
+The goal of this section is to prove that, if we fix a set of coefficients $I$, a polynomial $p$ and a dimension $n$, the corresponding set of $\bQ$-stable pairs is effectively log-bounded.

-\begin{proof} Without loss of generality, we may assume that $B=\spec(R)$ and $R$ is a DVR.
-Let also $0$ (resp. $\eta$) be the closed (resp. generic) point of $\spec(R)$.

-Assume by contradiction that $L$ is nef on the special fiber, but it is not nef on the generic one.
-Then, there is an irreducible curve $C'_\eta\subseteq Y_\eta$ that is negative for $L_\eta$.
-Let $C_\eta \to C_\eta'$ denote the normalization of $C'_\eta$.
-By semistable reduction, up to replacing $\spec(R)$ with a ramified cover, we can compactify $C_\eta\to Y_\eta$ to a family of curves $C\to \spec(R)$ where the special fiber is nodal and maps to $Y$.
-The situation is described by the following diagram: